ius-csg/cslabs-webapp/README.md

 #### Git Workflow

-The main branch is master.
-When some work needs to be done, you will branch off from master using the naming convention `<initials>-<feature-name>` for your branch.
+The main branch is master, which will hold the current production version.
+When some work needs to be done, you will branch off from **dev** using the naming convention `<initials>-<feature-name>` for your branch.
-After the work has completed, the developer should create a PR in Github to merge the branch back into master and notify the project lead to review.
+After the work has completed, the developer should create a PR in Github to merge the branch back into dev and notify the project lead to review.
+Please make sure to submit a PR to merge into **dev** branch and not master.
 Any PR's with linting issues will be rejected so make sure you run the linter via `yarn run lint` before submitting a PR.
 To run the linter while developing run `yarn run watch:lint`.